CEP Mildred E. GarcĂa Award for Exemplary Scholarship

 Nomination Requirements

-• A relevant example of scholarly work and mentorship.
+• A relevant example of scholarly work and mentorship (uploaded as a PDF document)

 Due to the increased number of nominations received in recent years, each nominee will be limited to one nomination.
 In the event multiple nominations are submitted, the committee chair will notify the coordinating nominators requesting they consolidate their nominations.